Creating a form

 If you want every submission to be accepted immediately — for example, for an open-enrollment community — set the Initial application status to Accepted in the form settings.
 Applicants are added to the program and granted platform access as soon as they submit.Custom statuses

 Your organization can define additional review stages beyond new, accepted, and rejected — for example, “Waitlisted” or “Interview Scheduled.”
-Create custom statuses in your organization settings and they will appear alongside the standard statuses in the status selector.When you accept an application, the applicant is automatically added to the program and granted access to the platform as a member.
-If your program has task lists linked to it, those are assigned to the new member at the same time.
+Create custom statuses in your organization settings and they will appear alongside the standard statuses in the status selector.When you accept an application, the applicant is automatically added to the

 Common setups